I Never Promised You a Rose Garden (film)

-I Never Promised You a Rose Garden is a 1977 American psychological drama film directed by Anthony Page from a screenplay by Gavin Lambert and Lewis John Carlino, based on the 1964 novel by Joanne Greenberg.
+I Never Promised You a Rose Garden is a 1977 American drama film directed by Anthony Page from a screenplay by Gavin Lambert and Lewis John Carlino, based on the 1964 novel by Joanne Greenberg.
 The film stars Bibi Andersson, Kathleen Quinlan, Sylvia Sidney, Martine Bartlett, Lorraine Gary, Signe Hasso, Susan Tyrrell, and Diane Varsi.
 It follows a mentally ill teen who struggles between fantasy and reality, escaping to her own imaginary world.

-The film premiered in New York City on July 14, 1977, and was released in Los Angeles on August 18, 1977.
+The film premiered in New York City on July 14, 1977, and it was released in Los Angeles on August 18, 1977.
 It received mixed reviews from critics, and was nominated for Best Writing, Screenplay Based on Material from Another Medium at the 50th Academy Awards.
 It was also nominated for Best Motion Picture – Drama and Best Actress in a Motion Picture – Drama for Quinlan at the 35th Golden Globe Awards.

 Plot

 Deborah is, at the age of 16, a borderline schizophrenic who spends most of her waking hours in a bizarre fantasy realm.
 After a suicide attempt, she lands in a mental institution, where the hostile environment threatens to destabilize her condition even further.
 It is only through the focused attention of the sympathetic Dr. Fried that Deborah is gradually able to distinguish between dreams and reality again.